 Now we can't say enough about the finishing steps needed to complete the ribs.
 The ribs MUST rest appropriately.
 What does that mean...it means that the ribs must be held in a location that is contained either a large cooler or an oven where no additional heat is applied.
 The ribs will give over their heat and continue some internal cooking for that period of 30 to 45 minutes.
 Do not worry about them remaining warm as I think you'll find when they are properly rested the meat will exhibit the perfect degree of warm during the eating cycle.

 Optional flavoring the meat.
 If you desire to flavor the meat you can do the following which I've done often.
-Take 3 to 4 1/4 in pats of butter and lay them on the foil underneath the ribs.
+Take 3 to 4 1/4 inch pats of butter and lay them on the foil underneath the ribs.
 Then add about 1/2 cup of liquid either Apple juice, Guava juice, Pomegranate juice or if you're really daring some form of soda pop like Dr. Pepper or Coca Cola.
 Seal the foil and allow the ribs to steam in the mix.
 Keep in mind if the liquids were cold then you will probably add another 25 minutes to the cooking cycle.
 Allow the meat to reach the desire cooking temperature of about 200 degrees.
 Once reached open the foil and allow the meat to continue cooking for about 30 minutes.
 Your meat at this point has reached the fall off the bone stage however, we want to firm them up by drying out the ribs with the foil open.
 When all is done move the ribs to a container such as a cooler or oven and wrap them so that they will rest for at least 30 minutes to an hour.

 Now to the Best Dry Rub for Ribs Recipe

 The Best Dry Rub for Ribs must contain some key elements such as Paprika either Spanish, Indian or Hungarian, Black Pepper, preferably coarse ground, salt either smoked or kosher or if adventurous celery salt, Onion either ground or coarse and dried, Garlic the same as Onion, for spiciness you can use cayenne pepper an old standby or dried jalapeno and if you just want basic heat then bump up your levels of coarse ground black pepper.
 I also use a nice round amount of mustard flour which gives an amazing tartness all the while delivering a little pucker to the rub.
 Last but not least I use white sugar or some form of sugar.
 In most cases I will use Brown sugar.
-The Brown sugar has a more mellow flavor that pure white and will caramelize nicely on your ribs and chicken.
+The Brown sugar has a more mellow flavor than pure white and will caramelize nicely on your ribs and chicken.
 And for those who like a little bit of chili imitation in their dry rub I use cumin ground.

 So let me collect all those Dry Rub items for you below.